We are delighted to say that the GenOMICC study is now supported by the Fiona Elizabeth Agnew Trust (FEAT).

-Infectious diseases and severe injuries affect millions of people around the world every year.
-Most cases are mild, but some people develop life-threatening illness.
-Our genes (or DNA) determine how vulnerable we are to critical illness.
+Our genes (or DNA) determine how vulnerable we are to sepsis and other forms of critical illness.
 By comparing DNA between critically-ill patients and members of the general population, we aim to discover specific genes that might control the processes that lead to life-threatening illness.

 Sepsis is a life-threatening condition in which immune processes are triggered by a severe infection, and cause the heart, lungs, kidneys and other organs to fail.
 It causes hundreds of thousands of deaths every year.
 Because surviving infection has been a major force driving our evolution1, and because the bugs that cause infection directly interfere with our immune responses, the biological processes that cause death in sepsis have evolved to become extremely complex.
 This complexity makes the effect of new treatments very difficult to predict.2